unrealwork/atsd-use-cases/research/uk-aviation/README.md

     ![Figure 19](./images/Figure19.png)

-Here you can explore this configuration in Chart Lab:
+Here you can explore this configuration in **ChartLab**:

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/cca64be9)

 ### Example 2

-Now that we are familiar with the CAA entity and different available metrics, as an alternative to building a configuration from the default portal, create a configuration from the generic widget settings in Chart Lab.
+Now that we are familiar with the CAA entity and different available metrics, as an alternative to building a configuration from the default portal, create a configuration from the generic widget settings in **ChartLab**.
 Let's walk through building a calendar Widget to show the total international passengers traveling from UK airports within the last year.

 The default ChartLab portal can be found here: